Nathan Benderson Park: History

-Also in 2010, a non-profit organization was set up for the management of the park – Suncoast Aquatic Nature Center Associates Inc. (SANCA).
+Also, in 2010, a non-profit organization was set up to manage the park – Suncoast Aquatic Nature Center Associates Inc. (SANCA).
 North Cattlemen Road was realigned in 2012 so that a regatta course meeting the requirements of the International Rowing Federation (FISA) could be established.
-In 2013, the lake was lengthened and deepened, and an island created as an event center, with a return channel around the island that clears the 2,000-meter course to ensure more rapid regatta race starts.
+In 2013, the lake was lengthened and deepened, and an island was created as an event center, with a return channel around the island that clears the 2,000-meter course to ensure more rapid regatta race starts.
 Nathan Benderson Park officially opened to the public in 2014.
 North Cattlemen Road provides the main access to the venue.
 SANCA would go on to change its name in 2022 to more closely align with the park.
 The nonprofit is now called Nathan Benderson Park Conservancy.

 Event history

 During 2009, the first four rowing regattas were held on the lake.
 In 2013, president Barack Obama, put his support behind Sarasota County's bid to host the 2017 World Rowing Championships.
 The other applicant for the regatta was Plovdiv in Bulgaria, which had hosted the 2012 World Rowing Championships.
 Officials from FISA visited Nathan Benderson Park in April 2013.
 Later in 2013, the championships were awarded to Sarasota.
 Since the 2017 World Rowing Championships, the park was host for the 2018 World Rowing Masters Regatta and the 2019 World Rowing U23 Championships.

 In 2014, the lake was used by the International Breast Cancer Paddlers' Commission for a dragon boating convention.
 In 2015, the first stage of the Modern Pentathlon World Cup was held on the lake, and in the following year, the final race was held at Nathan Benderson Park.
 The USRowing Youth National Championships were held on the lake in 2015, 2017 and 2019, and are in a three-year run from 2019 to 2022 (2020 scratched because of the coronavirus pandemic).
 The lake was also the site of the 2016 and 2020 U.S. Olympic Team Trials- Rowing and the 2020 U.S. Olympic Team Trials-Canoe/Kayak, and will be the site of the 2021 U.S. Dragon Boat Federation Club Crew National Championships in 2022 International Dragon Boat Federation Club Crew World Championships.